 Build trust in me and create confidence in my solution so I would never feel pushy or worry about sounding salesy or self-promoting.

 Take the guesswork out of what I needed to say so I would always be confident in pitching, and also be prepared to pivot in case things changed.

 And my toolkit worked!
 It made such as difference that I created communication workshops to help other people who struggled with their clarity.
 And my communication business was launched.

 I named my business Evoke because it means to unlock hidden, untapped or unrealized potential.
 That's what clarity did for me.

 Now I'm on a mission to unlock even more clarity.
 Yours.

-I’m expanding my training to include webinar and online classes to reach more people, touch more lives and improve more outcomes.
+I’m expanding my training to include webinars and online classes to reach more people, touch more lives and improve more outcomes.